himeno-sun-lab/himeno-sun-lab.github.io/content/en/authors/Lihaoran/index.md

 ---
 # Display name
-title: Binghua Li
+title: Haoran Li

 # Full name (for SEO)
-first_name: Binghua
+first_name: Haoran
 last_name: LI

 # Username (this should match the folder name)
 authors:
-  - Libinghua
+  - Lihaoran

 # Order in display
-wegiht: 30
+weight: 30

 # Is this the primary user of the site?
 superuser: false